 24 “The Son of Man indeed goes just as it is written of Him, but woe to that man by whom the Son of Man is betrayed!
 It would have been good for that man if he had not been born.”

 It was His time.
 His life was His to lay down.
 Nothing would stop God’s plan, but Judas was still accountable for His choice.
 And so are we when we chose to go our own way.
-But, while He may discipline us and while He may not remove all consequences, if we are His …
+But, if we belong to Him and …

 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness (1 Jn.
 1.9).